|

 marsupial; it doesn't even have the same plumbing as a bear.

-- Q: The recent stock-market bubble was not identifiable as
+The dot-com stock market bubble was not identifiable as

 such at the time.